andygbannister/qurantools/readme.md

 > composer install --no-dev           # same as above, but only works if composer is installed glob
 ```

-You may need to temporarily set `allow_url_fopen` in `/etc/php.ini` to `Off` before running this command. `composer.phar` will need to be in the root folder, and can be installed from <https://getcomposer.org/download/>.
+You may need to temporarily set `allow_url_fopen` in the relevant `php.ini` to `Off` before running this command. `composer.phar` will need to be in the root folder, and can be installed from <https://getcomposer.org/download/>.

 `composer install` may fail if you are running a version of PHP that is different what was running when `composer.lock` was built.
 Composer will tell you what the problem package is, and you should be able to get round it by updating it. e.g `composer update psr/container`